L-Cafe/L-Cafe.github.io/_posts/2019-02-10-five-phases-hacking.markdown

 ## Covering tracks

-The last and final step is reverting changes to leave as little trace as possible, such as deleting logs, re-enabling security measures, and deleting temporary files that aided in the attack.
-This will help the att attacker stay in the network for as long as they want, while ensuring nobody suspects they've been attacked.
+The final step is reverting changes to leave as little trace as possible, such as deleting logs, re-enabling security measures, and deleting temporary files that aided in the attack.
+This will help the attacker stay in the network for as long as they want, while ensuring nobody suspects they've been attacked.